Here, I’ll first talk about some of our settlements where a drunk driver caused our clients’ injury in Florida.

-Driver Hit By DUI Driver Gets $95,000 Settlement for Back and Neck Injuries
+Man Hit By Drunk Driver Gets $95,000 Settlement for Back and Neck Injuries

 According to the police report, the at-fault driver was driving the wrong way.
-She attempted to make a u-turn in the roadway and struck our client’s vehicle.
+She attempted to make a u-turn in the roadway.
+While doing so, she struck our client’s vehicle.

 $30,000 Uninsured Motorist Insurance Settlement for Lady Hit by DUI Driver